GJMcGowan/elife/ruby_plan.md

 The world has a small grid.
 It controls turns and what the environment looks like to an animal.

-There are walls, empty space, and organisms(plant, animal) in the world.
+There are walls(?), empty space, and organisms(plant, animal) in the world.

 Every turn, the plants will expand to a neighbouring tile with some probability.